 Symbolism is what brings Bom Jesus do Monte to life and creates such a peaceful, holy place for prayer and reflection.
-Smaller chapels, each depicting scenes from the time after Jesus’s crucifixion, surround the massive church.
+Smaller chapels, each depicting scenes from the time after Jesus’s crucifixion in Jerusalem, surround the massive church.
 Inside the main chapel we were surprised to see two depictions of the crucifixion.
 The primary scene at the main alter looks like so many of the illustrations seen in churches around the world: Jesus on the cross, head tilted, looking somewhat strong and purposeful in his final moments.
 On our way back outside, around the corner from the alter, is a smaller but more powerful scene that again shows Jesus on the cross, but this time looking gaunt, dirty, and tortured.
 It’s likely the more realistic interpretation, and it’s a bit hard to take in.Bom Jesus do Monte is best known for the magnificent 577-step staircase that begins at the base of the church and continues down to the park below.
 Pilgrims climb the stairs on their knees, starting at the bottom and working their way all to the top.
 We took a much easier route by starting at the top and walking down.
 Doing it this way does not take anything away from the splendor of the place, but it does separate it from some of the symbolism.
 To take in the staircase from the bottom is to walk through Jesus’s life, though it starts even earlier with pillars crowned with serpents to signify the serpents in the Garden of Eden.

 The fountain closest to the bottom of the staircase has five water spouts, each representing one of the wounds inflicted on Jesus at the crucifixion.
 Beyond that, five more fountains represent the five senses, with water pouring from the eyes, ears, nose, mouth, and hands of the people that adorn them.
 The final three fountains represent the three virtues: faith, hope, and charity.
 At each landing are symbols and representations of the Stations of the Cross, which are easy to identify.
 Another fun view that Yorick pointed out is that, when you look closely from the very bottom of the stairs, the fountains align to form the shape of a chalice—yet another piece of symbolism!